matrix-io/matrix-documentation/docs/matrix-os/overview.md

 ### [Getting Started](getting-started)

-Learn how to install MOS on your creator and create applications for your MATRIX device.
+Learn how to install MOS and create applications for your MATRIX device.

 ### [Reference](reference)